RSE-102/Lecture-Material/README.md

 - 11:00-12:30: Exercise on clean code
 - 14:00-15:30: Design principles and patterns
 - 16:00-17:30: Exercise on design principles and patterns

+### Day 5: Misc and wrap up

+- 09:00-10:30: Technical writing, versioning, licenses, and more
+- 11:00-12:30: Finish all your exercises or start applying things on your project

 ### Reflection day